 After crossing a roundabout, a respectable new roadside path in a cutting, and a short climb through the housing of Rassau, lead to the spectacular new route.
 When the A465 crosses the Ebbw Fawr valley on a massive embankment, we swoop down below the retaining wall, the valley opening up to our right.
 Then the smooth path slowly climbs up to the moorland between valleys, dodging a busy sliproad via a new culvert.
 It’s exhilarating stuff, the wide ribbon of tarmac coursing across the wide open space.
 A gently rising peak shields your view of Brynmawr’s terraced streets, just half a mile away.

-Brynmawr (48mi) At the time of writing, the final route across the A465’s Brynmawr interchange hadn’t been completed.
-For now, leave the cycleway via a garage yard; turn left to the footbridge over the A465, then continue parallel until you reach the imposing new road bridge.
+Brynmawr (48mi) The final route across the A465’s Brynmawr interchange has been in flux while the dual carriageway is built, and there’s still work to do.
+Follow the signs if they say differently, but our course was to leave the cycleway via a garage yard; turn left to the footbridge over the A465, then continue parallel towards the imposing new road bridge.
 Cross back to the southern side, and head left at the roundabout until you see NCN 46 signs again.

 The most eyecatching section comes through the Cwm Clydach National Nature Reserve, where the surface has been left as grass in deference to the ancient beech woods.
 Here, as streams run down from the mountainside and cleave the valley sides, the path snakes back and forth to keep you on the level.
 Look out for signs of the original railway tunnel.